-Like grey partridge, grouse requires very little effort, and in my book it has such an intense flavour that a powerful accompaniment like ketchup works very well indeed.
+Like grey partridge, grouse requires very little effort, and in my book, has such an intense flavour that a powerful accompaniment like ketchup works very well indeed.
 The ketchup recipe does make a lot, but it will keep in the fridge indefinitely.

-- 1 tablespoon cornflour, mixed with a little cold water
+- 1 tbsp cornflour, mixed with a little cold water

 - salt and freshly ground black pepper

 - Put the pears in a saucepan with the vinegar, 100ml water, spices, stock cubes, olive oil and sugar and cook for about 15 minutes until they become a light pulp.